Sindhi Aloo Tuk Recipe (Spiced Double-Fried Smashed Potatoes)

 • When the oil is nicely hot, add ½ of the potatoes to the pan and fry them for 2 minutes.
 Stir frequently while frying.

-• Transfer the half fried potatoes to a wooden chopping board.
-Press each of them gently using a potato masher.
+• Transfer the half-fried potatoes to a wooden chopping board.
+Press each gently with a potato masher.
+Press only enough to keep the potatoes’ shape and prevent them from becoming mushy (about ¼ inch thick).

-• Keep the pan with the oil back on the heat and heat over high heat until the oil is very hot.a
+• Now we will fry the potatoes again.
+Keep the pan with the oil on high heat and heat until the oil is very hot.

-• Drop half of the potatoes again in the hot oil and fry until crispy and golden brown.
+• Drop half the potatoes back into the hot oil and fry until golden brown and crispy.

 Make Potato Tuk

-• Sprinkle ½ of the spice mix over the hot potatoes and mix well.
+• Immediately sprinkle ½ of the spice mix over the hot potatoes and mix well.
+Hot oil + spices = the masala melts and clings to every crackle.

 • Serve immediately.